 Here are the main drawbacks of foraying into the world of rabbit breeding:

-Unfortunately, with rabbits, the only by-product that you will be able to take advantage of is one you get only after the animal has met their maker and that is the fur.
+With rabbits, the only by-product that you will be able to take advantage of is the fur.

-All in all, the money saved on groceries may not be worth it unless you are in it for the long haul.
+All in all, the money saved on groceries may not be worth it unless you are in it for the long haul and to overcome food crisis.
+But the hutch, fencing, rabbit run, and some other things are mostly fixed costs.
+You will only need to account for upkeep and repairs.

 You will need to spend time making sure that the enclosures you built for the rabbits are cleaned regularly as well as make sure that they stay in tip-top shape.